Giuliani butt-dials NBC reporter, heard discussing need for cash and trashing Bidens

 Breaking News Emails

-Late in the evening on Oct.
+Late in the night Oct.
 16, Rudy Giuliani made a phone call to this reporter.

-The fact that Giuliani was reaching out wasn’t remarkable.
-He and the reporter had spoken earlier that night for a story about his ties to a fringe Iranian opposition group.
+The fact that Giuliani was reaching out wasn't remarkable.
+He and the reporter had spoken earlier that evening for a story about his ties to a fringe Iranian opposition group.

 But this call, it would soon become clear, wasn't a typical case of a source following up with a reporter.